Projective reflection groups of finite covolume: Minimality of the Vinberg domain

-If we suppose that $P$ has proper faces of negative type, then there are minimal proper faces of negative type, and we can consider $f\subset P$ a face of $P$ that is maximal for inclusion among the faces of $P$ that are the join of minimal negative type faces of $P$.
-By Claim \ref{claim:existsLargerJoin}, $f$ must be equal to $P$ itself by maximality, hence $P$ is the join of its minimal negative type faces.
-Thus $P$ is decomposable, contradicting irreducibility.
-Therefore $P$ has no proper faces of negative type, so it is quasiperfect by Theorem \ref{thm:main}. \end{proof} \begin{proof}[Proof of Claim \ref{claim:existsLargerJoin}] We start by making the following observation about proper (minimal) negative type faces of $P$. \begin{claim} If $f$ is a proper negative type face of $P$, then $f\subset\P(\Conv(v_s)_{s\in S_f^\perp})$.
-If moreover $f$ is a minimal negative type face of $P$, then $f$ can be endowed with a quasiperfect Coxeter polytope structure of negative type $(\alpha_s,v_s)_{s\in S_f^\perp}$. \end{claim}
+Then $P$ is the join of its minimal negative type faces. \end{lem} \begin{proof} Let $f$ be a face of $P$ maximal for inclusion among the faces that are the join of minimal negative type faces.
+Since $P$ is of negative type, it always has at least one minimal negative type face, which is a (trivial) join of minimal negative type faces, so $f$ is well-defined.
+Suppose by contradiction that $f$ is a proper face of $P$.
+We will show that we can find a minimal negative type face $g$ of $P$ such that the join of $f$ and $g$ is a face of $P$, contradicting the maximality of $f$.

-Let $f$ be the join of minimal negative type faces $(f_i)_{i=1}^k$ of $P$.
+Write $f$ as the join of minimal negative type faces $(f_i)_{i=1}^k$ of $P$.
 We consider